 Part VIII of the series: "Digitization of auditing SAP Fixed Asset and Inventory Processes"

-In today's blog post, the most important SAP tables in the area of fixed assets and inventories are explained, which are of interest to the auditor for analytic purposes.
+This blog post is covering the most important SAP tables in the area of fixed assets and inventories, which are of interest to the auditor for analytic purposes.

 1. Auditing SAP processes in fixed asset and inventory